-Having limited Wi-Fi connection, unidentified network no internet access issues after Windows 10 1809 upgrade?
+Having limited Wi-Fi connection, unidentified network no internet access issues after Windows 10 21H1 upgrade?
 Network & Internet connection suddenly disconnected with the yellow triangle with an exclamation mark over the Wi-Fi or Ethernet icon?
 A number of users report issue, WiFi-connected but there is no internet access, it says limited connectivity, at which point resetting the wireless card, ( Wifi on/off ) makes it reconnect and back to normal.
-But the issue persists again & it just repeats itself ever hour too a couple of hours.
+But the issue persists again & it just repeats itself every hour to a couple of hours.

-Windows 10 wifi connection problems mostly cause because of incorrect network configuration or driver incompatibility between WiFi adapter and windows 10 1809. reset network settings and install the latest driver software for wifi adapter most probably fix the problem for you.
+Windows 10 wifi connection problems mostly cause because of incorrect network configuration or driver incompatibility between WiFi adapter and windows 10 21H1 update.
+Reset network settings and install the latest driver software for wifi adapter most probably fix the problem for you.

 - First of all, try disconnect and reconnect to the Wifi Network,